 Bipolar Insomnia: The Connection Between Bipolar Disorder And Disturbed Sleep Habits

 While people don’t always associate insomnia with bipolar disorder, sleep disturbances can be a common symptom of bipolar disorder.
 Not only can irregular sleep be a symptom of bipolar disorder, but it can also exacerbate other symptoms.
-Implementing various lifestyle changes, such as a set bedtime, relaxing nightly rituals, daily exercise, and avoiding screen time before bed, can be helpful in combating insomnia.
+Implementing various lifestyle changes—such as a set bedtime, relaxing nightly rituals, daily exercise, and avoiding screen time before bed—can improve sleep, address insomnia, and alleviate symptoms of other sleep disorders, like sleep apnea.
 Working with a licensed therapist in person or through an online therapy platform can also be helpful for addressing insomnia and the symptoms of bipolar disorder.

 iStock/fizkes